-We crisscrossed the country at least four times.
+We crisscrossed the country four times and lived in six different places.
 These travels may account for my forever roaming and restless eye.
-In this web site I have attempted to categorize my photographs by certain themes or topics that emerge and reveal themselves to me ex post facto.
+I have attempted to categorize my photographs by specific themes or topics that emerge and reveal themselves to me ex post facto on this website.

 My photographs and videos have been shown at the Piedmont Arts Festival, The Rankin Gallery at Columbus State University, Georgia State University, The Dalton Gallery at Agnes Scott College, Eyedrum Gallery, Doogallery, Sycamore Gallery, and Youngblood Gallery.
-My photography influences and inspirations include Emmet Gowin, Duane Michaels, Alec Soth, Gordon Parks, Jerry Uelsmann, Sally Mann, Les Krims, Diane Arbus, Dorothea Lange, Henri Cartier-Bresson, my friend Kenny Gray and of course Louis Daguerre.
+My photography influences and inspirations include Emmet Gowin, Duane Michaels, Alec Soth, Gordon Parks, Jerry Uelsmann, Sally Mann, Les Krims, Diane Arbus, Dorothea Lange, Henri Cartier-Bresson, my friend Kenny Gray and, of course, Louis Daguerre.
 I have an MFA in Studio Art (photography/video) and a BA in Film Studies from Georgia State University.